jidongxiao/CSCI1200-DataStructures/lectures/14_operators/README.md

 ## 14.4 Operators as Non-Member Functions and as Member Functions

-- We have already written our own operators, especially operator<, to sort objects stored in STL containers and to create our own keys for maps.
+- We have already written our own operators, especially operator<, to sort objects stored in STL containers.
 - We can write them as non-member functions (e.g., operator-).
 When implemented as a non-member function, the expression: z - w is translated by the compiler into the function call: operator- (z, w)
 - We can also write them as member functions (e.g., operator+).
 When implemented as a member function, the
 expression: z + w is translated into: z.operator+ (w) This shows that operator+ is a member function of z, since z appears on the left-hand side of the operator.
 Observe that the function has only one argument!
 There are several important properties of the implementation of an operator as a member function:
   – It is within the scope of class Complex, so private member variables can be accessed directly.
   – The member variables of z, whose member function is actually called, are referenced by directly by name.
   – The member variables of w are accessed through the parameter rhs.
   – The member function is const, which means that z will not (and can not) be changed by the function.
 - Also, since w will not be changed since the argument is also marked const.
 - Both operator+ and operator- return Complex objects, so both must call Complex constructors to create these